-Replacement in summer in these ships of the liferafts by the lifebuoys for 100 per cent of the persons on board is subject to special consideration by the Register; in this case the lifebuoys required in 4.2.1.1 may be included.
+In summer in these ships the liferafts may be replaced by the lifebuoys for 100 % of the persons on board; in this case the lifebuoys required in 4.2.1.1 may be included.
+This replacement shall be substantiated with regard to the area of navigation.